obestwalter/loslassa/docs/index.rst

 Have a look at this: https://github.com/gerhard/deliver or: http://mikeeverhart.net/git/using-git-to-deploy-code/ or: http://toroid.org/ams/git-website-howto or: http://danielmiessler.com/study/git/#website

 The pattern described there is only working for pure HTML/Javascript projects - a loslassa project though consists of the sources and a build.
-As the project as a whole should be under source control ans movable, the deployment has to be adjusted in so far as the web root has to point to the HTML part of the build, but the rest of the project has to be uploaded as well.
+As the project as a whole should be under source control and movable, the deployment has to be adjusted in so far as the web root has to point to the HTML part of the build, but the rest of the project has to be uploaded as well.
 Beside from that the clones-prime-hub scheme fits nicely for this use case.

 Lets say you are on the commandline in ~/projects (where "~" is your home directory - wherever that might be) and you want to start a new loslassa project called gugga (swabian word for bag).
 This is what happens under the hood: